example42/example42.github.io/_posts/2018-10-22-profiles_explained.md

       # ...
     }

 Always remember to add documentation to your modules.
-This is highly important and can be vizualized by [puppet-strings](https://github.com/puppetlabs/puppet-strings).
+This is highly important and can be visualized by [puppet-strings](https://github.com/puppetlabs/puppet-strings).

 Other - non basic parts of your server - can be easily grouped by placing them into a directory structure.
 Now we will add windows support: